IharYakimush/comminity-data-odata-linq/README.md

 # Community.OData.Linq

+> [!IMPORTANT]
+> The `Community.OData.Linq` is no longer maintained.
+If you need modern OData features try new [OData2Linq](https://www.nuget.org/packages/OData2Linq) package that supposed to replace this one.

 Use OData filter text query in linq expresson for any IQuerable.
 Support web and desktop applications.

 # Sample